CS2031-DBP/proyecto-web-mure/README.md

 Allows modifying existing playlists by adding or removing songs.

-### Playlist Page
+### Playlist Page 📃

-Shows a simple view of the selected playlist, allowing to play songs if they have a "preview link"
+Shows a simple view of the selected playlist, allowing to play songs if they have a "preview link".

-### Album View
+### Album View 💿

-Similar to the playlist page, shows a simple view of the selected album, including all the songs of the album, and allowing the users to play it in the app if tere exist a "preview link".
+Similar to the playlist page, shows a simple view of the selected album, including all the songs of the album, and allowing the users to play it in the app if there is a "preview link".

 ### Friend List 👥